hello-robot/stretch_ai/docs/discord_bot.md

 export DISCORD_TOKEN=$TOKEN
 ```

-where, again, `$TOKEN` is the client ID of your bot.
+where `$TOKEN` is the one you got [here](#set-privileged-intents-and-get-token).
 You can find this on the Installation page or in the OAuth2 Client Information section.

 ## Running the bot